The Wooden Bench

 Mar 22, 2026

 Back in 2004, I went through one of the most difficult seasons of my life.
-I struggled deeply, briefly stepped away from college, and found myself praying constantly but feeling like my prayers went unanswered for a long time.
+I struggled deeply, briefly stepped away from college, and found myself praying constantly but feeling like my prayers went unanswered for years.
 I never stopped believing in God, but I began to wonder if He was really there.

 In July of 2022, when I first started working with my coach, he talked to me about paying attention to signs.
 Around that time, my youngest daughter had drawn several pictures with huge bubble letters that said, “In God We Trust.”
 She didn’t just draw it once; she made four different versions.
 My coach told me that message was for me.
 I remember feeling taken aback, but from that moment on, I started paying close attention.